nosregor/expense-management-system/README.md

 4. **Caching**

-- Implement caching mechanisms to reduce the load on application servers.
+- Implement caching mechanism to reduce the load on application servers.
 - Tools like Redis or Memcached can cache frequently accessed data and improve response times.

 5. **Security**